Skip to content

 Security

-Concrete controls, on-device processing, and no desktop telemetry
+Concrete controls, on-device processing, and no telemetry

 Concrete security controls: on-device processing, SQLCipher at rest, window and monitor exclusions, single-device sign-in, and no telemetry.